 This project made me curious about the history of sachets.
 With a quick google search, I learned that sachets date back to the 15th century when garments made of fancy velvet and silk could not be washed and they needed something to…um…make them smell good (insert cringe face) Enter the scented sachet!
 Knowing this I am now forever thankful for sachets (and today’s dry cleaners)!
 I also learned that during that time they became a staple for the wealthy and their use and charm have carried through the centuries.

-- Place the finished sachet in a lingerie drawer or linen closet to add a fresh scent to your clothes.
+- Place the finished sachet in a lingerie drawer or linen closet to add a fresh scent to your clothes and linens.

-- Place inside shoes that need a little freshening up.
+- Place inside shoes (or a sock drawer) that need a little freshening up.

-- Hang in your closet to enjoy a lavender scent each time you open the door.
+- Hang these simple lavender sachets in your closet to enjoy a lavender smell each time you open the door.

 - Keep in your car for a fresh scent and as a natural alternative to car fresheners.

 - Toss it in your dryer with your laundry.